dcubasoy/puppeteer-theater/README.md

 - `timeout` <[number]> Time for `Show` to give up matching `Scene` (ms).
 Defaults to 30000.

-I am working on a method to improve the timeout feature using th
+I am working on a method to improve the timeout feature using a CDP feature that can determine if a given request is driving the page's navigation, in which case the show should not end.